hsway/p3/readme.md

 ## Details for teaching team
 I forgot to mention this in my demo, but I am pleased with the responsive navbar.
 Pretty easy to do with Bootstrap.

+I mentioned in my demo that I'd like to add persistent form selections.
+I was able to do this before the due date.

+I also added more advanced input validation after recording my demo.
+Error messages now display on screen, rather than the application simply suppling a default value when the user entered an erroneous one.

 ## Outside code
 * Bootstrap: <http://getbootstrap.com/>
 * Lorem-Ipsum: <https://packagist.org/packages/badcow/lorem-ipsum>